 How Does Stucco Work?

-Before you start using Stucco Arkansas, make sure that there are no underground elements such as salt, sulfur, or carbon dioxide in your soil.
+Before you start using stucco, make sure that there are no underground elements such as salt, sulfur, or carbon dioxide in your soil.
 If you add these elements, the stucco will not bond properly with your masonry or base material, and it may result in structural failure.
 When you buy new plaster for your project, ask to see a sample so you can determine if the Portland cement you are using is appropriate for your soil type.

 After determining that you’re using the proper cement for your home project, you’ll want to mix your stucco batch with either medium or light pigments depending on the needs you have for the area being stucco’d.
 For areas such as brick, you can either go with a dark or a lighter shade.
 Darker shades of stucco allow the pattern to stand out better against the background of the building and light colors help to show up more of the original stucco once it has cured.
 Another option you have is to blend the colors together.
 This can make for a unique look, especially if you choose to use historic stucco to match the exterior of your home.